xengeo/java-fundamentals/playwright/01_about_playwright.md

 Maybe you've already been checking your changes manually in a web browser, and that's great.
 But do you want to rely on every developer doing this, every time they make a change?
 On multiple browsers?
-Wouldn't it be helpful if we could mimic realistic user activity within our automation?
+Wouldn't it be helpful if we could mimic realistic user activity, and have these scenarios checked automatically upon new changes to the code?

 This is where automated "end-to-end tests" can help.
 End-to-end tests allow you to simulate the behaviour of real users, taking a "journey" on your